karleighponnock/code_refactor/README.md

 #css

-Line 11, 18, 23, 27, 35, 39 selector . removed.
+Line 13, 21, 26, 31, 40, 45 selector . removed.
 Semantic tag does not need a dot as it is no longer a class

-Line 27 selector changed to header nav
+Line 30 selector changed to header nav

+Line 40 selector changed toheader nav ul

-Line 35  selector changed to header nav ul li
+Line 45 selector changed to header nav ul li

+All contents related css parts moved to corresponding section on css sheet

+Line 72 selector changed to .contents to match new class

+Line 81 selectors changed to .contents img to match new class and call on all images each of the three sections

+Line 86 selectors changed to .contents h2 to match new class and call on all h2 each of the three sections

-Line 89 selector changed to . benefit
+Line 123 selector changed to . benefit
 Three css blocks condensed into this one

-Line 95 selecor named .benefit .h3 to call on new classes Three css blocks condensed into this one
+Line 129 selecor named .benefit .h3 to call on new classes Three css blocks condensed into this one

-Line 101 Selector .benefit img to match new class Three img selectors condensed into this one
+Line 135 Selector .benefit img to match new class Three img selectors condensed into this one

-Line 108 Three css sections condensed into this one with a selector of .contents
+Line 123 Three css sections condensed into this one with a selector of .contents

-Line 117 Three css sections condensed into this one with a selector .contents img for new class and img attribute
+Line 129 Three css sections condensed into this one with a selector .contents img for new class and img attribute

-Line 121 Three css sections condensed into one here with a selector of .contents h2 for new class and h2 tags
+Line 135 Three css sections condensed into one here with a selector of .contents h2 for new class and h2 tags

-Line 126 footer remove . becuse it is s footer tag not a class anymore
+Line 142 footer remove . becuse it is s footer tag not a class anymore

-Line 133 selector changed to footer h2 . removed from footer as it is not longer a class
+Line 149 selector changed to footer h2 . removed from footer as it is not longer a class